Knitting On The Net

 Decreases

 Knitting can be shaped by decreasing, or subtracting stitches.
-There are several different ways to decrease.
-Learn how to knit two together (k2tog), slip slip knit (SSK), and other ways to decrease as well as how to choose the correct decrease.
+There are several ways to decrease.
+Instructions for methods of decreasing such as SSK, PSSO and knitting stitches together (k2tog) as well as information on how to select the proper decrease are included here.

 Increases

-Knitting can also be shaped by increasing, or adding stitches.
-Just as with decreasing, there are various ways to increase such as knitting into the front and back of a stitch and yarn over (yo), which you'll learn about here.
+Knitting can also be shaped by increases, or adding stitches.
+There are several ways to increase such as yarn over (yo) and make one (m1) which you'll learn about here.

 Abbreviations